Like a bad penny, it seems there’s no getting away from misinformation about the 1906 Santa Rosa earthquake.

 The Polk-Husted city directory – published by a company which produced city directories throughout the state and presumably knew a thing or three about estimating populations – put Santa Rosa at 12,185 when it was published in 1908, using a formula where they multiply the name count in the directory by 2.5 to include women and children.
 There was no 1906 city directory, but using this method the earthquake population would have been in the high 11,000s.

 In this history blog, I have always used 10,000 as a ballpark number for 1906-1910.

 Using the Press Democrat’s modern-day assertion that at least 100 people died out of 6,700, it would mean that more than 1.5 percent of the town’s population was killed – a staggering proportion.
 In sharp contrast, if the population was 10,000 and 82 people died, it would be only half that percentage, and about the same as San Francisco’s casualty ratio (see discussion).

-This page was last updated July, 2016 by je
+This page was last updated April, 2022 to update URL links by je